NCAR/container-wrf/3.7.1/README.dockerbuild.txt

 # Windows:
 # docker run -it --rm=true -v c:/Users/myid/wrfoutput:/wrfoutput --name postproc my-ncl
 #
-# A more automated method using pre-built NCAR docker-wrf container images,
+# A more automated method using pre-built NCAR container-wrf container images,
 # edit the docker-compose.yml file to reflect wrfoutput directory, number of cores, etc
 # again, see the file README.dockerrun.txt
 #